 - Then the automated systems that route it

-- Then the operational rules (UPC and Rule 5330 adjustments) that govern mid-cycle events
+- Then the operational rules (the Uniform Practice Code and the open-order adjustment rule) that govern mid-cycle events

-- Then the manipulation prohibitions (Rule 6140) that bound acceptable behavior
+- Then the manipulation prohibitions that bound acceptable behavior

 - Then the credit rules (Reg T) that govern customer payment

-- Finally the municipal-market analog (MSRB G-12) for the Series 6 rep's 529 and ABLE products
+- Finally the municipal-market analog (the MSRB inter-dealer settlement rule) for the Series 6 rep's 529 and ABLE products

 Let's start with the settlement cycle, the clock that every downstream step follows from.